Wenyu-Fu/Pig-Jejunal-Single-Cell-RNA-Landscapes/README.md

 - **🌐 11 Gene Regulatory Network (GRN) Analysis**
   Identifying key regulatory genes and their interactions within the gene network.

+- **📊 12 Downsampling Analysis**
+  Performing cell number and counts downsampling analysis to compare the differences between the original and downsampled data.

 ## 🧰 Key Technologies Used

 - **Single-cell RNA-seq analysis**